 Executive Summary

 The Value of Diversity at Heartland AEA

-Diversity Engagement Advisory Team 2018-19 Equal Employment Opportunity
+Diversity Engagement Advisory Team 2020-21

+Equal Employment Opportunity 8

-Equal Employment Opportunity & Affirmative Action Coordinator
+Equal Employment Opportunity & Affirmative Action Coordinator 9

-Overview of the Equal Employment Opportunity/Affirmative Action Plan
+Overview of the Equal Employment Opportunity/Affirmative Action Plan 10

-Quantitative Analysis
+Quantitative Analysis 11

--
+Workforce Analysis 12

-Workforce Analysis.
-Male - Female Balance.
+Male - Female Balance 12

 Disability

-Heartland AEA Workforce Analysis
+Heartland AEA Workforce Analysis 13

-Qualitative Analysis .14
+Qualitative Analysis

 Board Policies

 a.
-Recruitment practices and policies .14
+Recruitment practices and policies

 b.
 A demographic study of the applicant pool and flow

 c.
 The rate and composition of turnover in major job categories

 d.
 Trends in enrollment, which will affect the size of the workforce

-e.
-Application and application screening policies and practices

-f.
-Interview, selection, and placement policies and practices g.
+Application and application screening policies and practices f.
+Interview, selection, and placement policies and practices

+g.
 Transfer and promotion policies and practices

-g.
-Transfer and promotion policies and practicesh.
+h.
 Discipline, demotion, termination and reduction in force policies and practices

 i.
 Employee assistance, training selection and mentoring policies and practices

 j.
-The impact of the collective bargaining agreement on equal employment opportunity
+The impact of the collective bargaining agreement on equal employment opportunit

-and the affirmative action process .16
+and the affirmative action process

 k.
 Law, policies or practices external to the Agency that may hinder success in equal

-employment opportunity and affirmative action .17
+employment opportunity and affirmative action 17

-Evidence of Systematic Input .17
+Evidence of Systematic Input 17

-Grievance Procedures .17
+Grievance Procedures 17

-Staff Development .17
+Staff Development 17

-Personnel and Staff Managerial Practices .17
+Personnel and Staff Managerial Practices 17

-Review of Previous Goals .18
+Review of Previous Goals 18

-Quantitative Goals For 2018-19 .19
+Quantitative Goals For 2020-21 19

-Qualitative Goals For 2018-19 .20
+Qualitative Goals For 2020-21 20

-Other Requirements By Code
+Other Requirements By Code 21

 Minority Base

-Dissemination
+Dissemination 21

 Reporting

-Annual Reporting
+Annual Reporting 22

-Consolidation in Reporting .22
+Consolidation in Reporting

 Appendix

-Board Policies .
-24
+ROARD POLICIES 24